-- B. In accordance with the Articles of Incorporation of the Company, a ratio of distributable profit of the current year, after covering accumulated losses, shall be distributed as employees' compensation and directors' remuneration.
-The ratio shall not be lower than 5% and not higher than 15% for employees' compensation and shall not be higher than 3% for directors' remuneration. - C. For the years ended December 31, 2023 and 2022, employees' compensation was accrued at \$20,009 and \$17,627, respectively; while directors' and supervisors' remuneration was accrued at \$6,670 and \$5,876, respectively.
-The aforementioned amounts were recognised in salary expenses. - D. The employees' compensation and directors' remuneration were estimated and accrued based on 9% and 3% of distributable profit of current year for the year ended December 31, 2023, respectively. - E. For the years ended December 31, 2023 and 2022, the average employee benefit expenses were \$1,507 and \$1,515, and the average employees salaries were \$1,313 and \$1,323, respectively; the adjustment of average employees salaries was (0.76%). - F. For the year ended December 31, 2022, the supervisors' remuneration recognised by the Company amounted to \$543.
-For the year ended December 31, 2023, no remuneration was paid to supervisors as independent directors were appointed during the year. - G. The Company's salary and remuneration policies: - (a) The Company has set the remuneration policy for directors' remuneration in accordance with the Company's Articles of Incorporation and established the remuneration committee to assess and supervise the Company's salary and remuneration measures for the Company's directors and managers.
+- C. For the years ended December 31, 2024 and 2023, employees' compensation was accrued at \$19,487 and \$20,009, respectively; while directors' and supervisors' remuneration was accrued at \$6,496 and \$6,670, respectively.
+The aforementioned amounts were recognised in salary expenses. - D. The employees' compensation and directors' remuneration were estimated and accrued based on 9% and 3% of distributable profit of current year for the year ended December 31, 2024, respectively. - E. For the years ended December 31, 2024 and 2023, the average employee benefit expenses were \$1,568 and \$1,507, and the average employees salaries were \$1,366 and \$1,313, respectively; the adjustment of average employees salaries was 4.04 %. - F. The Company's salary and remuneration policies: - (a) The Company has set the remuneration policy for directors' remuneration in accordance with the Company's Articles of Incorporation and established the remuneration committee to assess and supervise the Company's salary and remuneration measures for the Company's directors and managers.
 The Company shall pay rewards to the Company's directors when they perform their respective duties and responsibilities on behalf of the Company no matter whether the Company had operating deficit.
 The Board of Directors is authorised to determine the rewards to directors based on their participation frequency in the Company's operations and contributions to the Company's operations, taking into consideration the pay level within the same industry. - (b) The Company has set the employees' compensation policy.
 The Company offers the optimum salary and benefit, including a monthly salary and various bonuses approved by the management, to employees in accordance with related regulations.
 The Company implements performance assessment for all employees every six months in order to understand employees' working performance.
-The result of performance assessment will be used as a reference for the promotion and salary distribution of employees. - H. Employees' compensation and directors' and supervisors' remuneration for 2022, as resolved at the meeting of Board of Directors were in agreement with those amounts recognised in the 2022 financial statements. - I. Information about employees' compensation and directors' remuneration of the Company as resolved at the meeting of Board of Directors will be posted in the "Market Observation Post System" at the website of the Taiwan Stock Exchange.
+The result of performance assessment will be used as a reference for the promotion and salary distribution of employees. - G. Employees' compensation and directors' and supervisors' remuneration for 2023, as resolved at the meeting of Board of Directors were in agreement with those amounts recognised in the 2023 financial statements. - H. Information about employees' compensation and directors' remuneration of the Company as resolved at the meeting of Board of Directors will be posted in the "Market Observation Post System" at the website of the Taiwan Stock Exchange.